Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Where to Stay

-Sol Duc Hot Springs Resort is a beautiful option to spend a night in Olympic National Park.
-It includes access to the hot springs for all guests!
-However, this resort is only open from March to October, and availability is limited.
-Lake Crescent Lodge is another nice option, nestled right on the shores of the lake.
+Sol Duc Hot Springs Resort is a great place to spend a night in Olympic National Park and includes access to the hot springs for all guests.
+However, the resort is only open from March to October and availability is limited.
+Lake Crescent Lodge is another nice option, located right on the shores of the lake.

 Sol Duc Falls in Olympic National Park, USA